jnoortheen/parser-experiments/readme.md

 - does error recovery of sorts and hence the high memory usage
 - we can pick some pieces from this project if we decided to use pgen2

+## E. treesitter

+- even with the python bindings it ended up using more memory.
+- seems like the memory is not freed as the peak memory is the same as total allocated.

 # Step forward

-1. implement the completion-context parser in pgen2 and pegen and compare the
+1. implement the completion-context parser in `pgen2` and `pegen` and compare the
    1. development time
    2. performance
    3. memory usage